Laal Kaptaan: Plot

-In the late 18th century Bundelkhand, a warrior monk (called the Gossain) goes on a killing spree in a quest to find his arch-nemesis, the Rohilla chieftain, Rahmat Khan (currently in charge of the local fort of Munerghah), who has escaped with his convoy after looting treasure of his overlord Raja Hukum Singh Bundela (the looted treasure is tax due to Peshwa Sawai Madhavrao) and killing all the subjects.
+In the late 18th century Bundelkhand, a warrior monk (called the Gossain) goes on a killing spree of bandits in a quest to find his arch-nemesis, the Rohilla chieftain, Rahmat Khan (currently in charge of the local fort of Munerghah), who has escaped with his convoy after looting treasure of his overlord Raja Hukum Singh Bundela (the looted treasure is tax due to Peshwa Sawai Madhavrao) and killing all the subjects.
 In the meanwhile, a tracker helps a rival find the Gossain.
-In the ensuing fight, the Gossain kills the rival and his army but is himself wounded.
+In the ensuing fight, the Gossain kills the rival and his subordinates but is himself wounded.
 He manages to reach Rahmat Khan's palace, where a widow rescues him, feeds, and accompanies him on his vengeance trail.
 The Gossain doesn't want her to accompany him, but after some men threaten her, he kills one of them and allows her till the Yamuna River.
 On the other hand, the tracker joins forces with the Marathas to help them track Rahmat Khan in exchange for 20 gold coins.
 The next morning, the commander remains asleep, due to which the captain and the tracker are accompanied by a group of Pindaris.
 The Gossain and the widow then meet with the former's Naga Guru, who tries to convince him not to continue with the revenge spree.
 The Gossain reveals that six years ago, in Banda, he saved Rahmat Khan and his wife from a dacoit attack before revealing his intention to kill Rahmat Khan.
 After that, Gossain couldn't find him.
 After departing, the pair locate Rahmat Khan and his convoy.
 At night, the Gossain tries to attack Rahmat Khan but is captured, and the widow is revealed to have betrayed him.